OpenRA/OpenRAWebsiteV3/README.md

 ## Deploying Updates

-The website is automatically regenerated and published when new commits are pushed to the `master` branch, via GitHub Pages.
-Website generation might not always be immediate, but it won't take forever either.
+The website is automatically regenerated and published when new commits are pushed to the `master` branch using a GitHub action.
+View the Actions tab to monitor build progress.